anaptecs/jeaf-generator.io/uml-modeling-guide/model_driven_software_development.md

 <br>

 The UML standard offers an outstanding support for these requirements by so called stereotypes.
 Stereotypes are extensions to the UML model and can be used for a wide variety of purposes.
 Besides already predefined stereotypes it’s also possible to define your own.
 Using stereotypes it’s possible to add additional information to every element of an UML model.
-Stereotypes also allow to adde additional attributes to your model elements no matter if it is a class, an attribute, an association etc. These additional attributes are called “tagged values”.
+Stereotypes also allow to add additional attributes to your model elements no matter if it is a class, an attribute, an association etc. These additional attributes are called “tagged values”.
 Of course tagged values also have a type like any other attribute.

 <br>